Alvor and Western Algarve Break in February

 Another interesting walk from the marina is the walk that follows the Arade river into the centre of town – passing the port, old monastery (unfortunately in ruins), the Museum, past the stone sculptures to a riverside square lined with cafes and restaurants (try the Italian ice cream!).
 The modern museum is well worth visiting built on the old canning site.
 Good exhibits, entertaining film, and wander through the renovated canning plant (also other exhibitions too).

 On the other side of the river Arade head first to Ferragudo – a quaint fishing port, beach and castle.
-On sunny day you can enjoy fresh fish and a beer on the quay side.
+On a sunny day you can enjoy fresh fish and a beer on the quayside.
 A few miles beyond Ferragudo discover the lovely town of Carvoeiro.
-Parking can be a problem but a walk to the beach side is worth the trouble: protected cove and plenty of cafes.
+Parking can be a problem but a walk to the beach side is worth the trouble: a protected cove and plenty of cafes.
 Motor further east for the boardwalk and magnificent views.
 If you continue to walk east after boardwalk – albeit a bit of scramble at times – you will be rewarded with views of the caves carved out by the sea.
 Cheaper than taking the boat rides!

-Heading further west, the well known resort of Albufeira is found.
+Heading further west, the well-known resort of Albufeira is found.
 Even in the Winter, the town is busy.
 We used the little tourist Train.
 The stops on the trains circular route are Old Town, Outside Real Belavista Hotel, the Strip and the roundabout opposite the Forte do Vale Hotel.
 If these are really the highlights then Albufeira is very disappointing.
 Fortunately, a few miles along the coast you can discover the upmarket resort of Vilamoura: wide avenues, lovely villas, golf courses, luxury hotels and a splendid marina with shops, bars and restaurants.
 The beach is lovely too!
 Nearby is the large town of Quarteira.
-On the outskirts Quarteira Gypsy Market is open on Wednesday.
-Even in the winter there are plenty of stalls – not many craft stalls but many selling ripoff brands – Nike, Mulberry, Michael Kors and the like!
+On the outskirts, Quarteira Gypsy Market is open on Wednesday.
+Even in the winter, there are plenty of stalls – not many craft stalls but many selling ripoff brands – Nike, Mulberry, Michael Kors and the like!
 Parking can be difficult as the main parking area is full of mobile homes!

 Our final destination was the inland town of Loulé.
 We were fortunate to visit the Loulé Carnival – usually in February (or early March – the 3rd day being Shrove Tuesday.
-There are 3 days of celebration with parades, music and dancing, semi naked girls.
+There are 3 days of celebration with parades, music and dancing, semi-naked girls.
 The centre of Loulé (Avenida José da Costa Mealha) is shut off for the carnival and it costs a few euros for entrance.
 It is worth arriving early – the procession starts at 3.00pm.
 The highlights were the giant-headed puppets on the floats especially the cartoon style versions of politicians and personalities – our favourite was Angela Merkel complete with underarm hair!